Copyright for researchers

 Self-publication of papers and reports

 When you make a report, briefing or working paper available on the web without the help of a commercial publisher you become the publisher and this means thinking about some of the things a publisher would normally look after.
-Simple things like telling others how you would like your work cited, who is the copyright owner and who they should contact for permission to republish figures from it.
-You might also want to add a Creative Commons Licence or a bespoke Licence statement to make it clear to others how they can and cannot reuse your work.
+It becomes your job to tell others how you would like your work cited and who to contact for permission to reuse all or part of the publication.
+It is you who must decide whether to retain copyright or license your publication with a Creative Commons licence to increase its visibility and to allow others to build upon your work.

 Sometimes you will include text and figures from previously published papers, and these are normally licensed exclusively to the publisher.
 If you want to include previously published materials, make sure your reuse is permitted because your use is Quotation, Criticism or Review, the paper is licensed with a suitable Creative Commons License or that you have obtained written permission from the publisher.
 Most publisher will direct you to RightsLink, an automated permission request system.